 Your overall health, as well as physical and mental conditions you may be battling at the time, are important to be able to safely undergo certain types of sedation – especially in the dental clinic.
 Certain of these conditions may require clearance from a physician: cardiac disease, hypertension, diabetes and respiratory diseases should all be addressed prior to a given type of sedation.
 Your dentist will take a thorough medical history and physical assessment before proceeding, and if need be, recommend a product like Colgate Total® Advanced Clean to get home care on the right track.
 He or she may also ask you to receive medical clearance from your physician.

 Types of Dental Sedation

-Probably the most common form of sedation in the dental office is nitrous oxide, or "laughing gas".
+Probably the most common form of sedation in the dental clinic is nitrous oxide, or "laughing gas".
 Also called inhalation analgesia – and used to alleviate pain when giving birth, according to the National Institutes of Health (NIH) – nitrous oxide does not put you to sleep, and is effective at reducing your anxiety about a dental procedure.
-It is very safe and provided in most dental offices.
-Local injections of anaesthesia, which are still used in combination with nitrous oxide, now see consistent effectiveness, and some are practically painless.
-Nonetheless, the gas can be administered by a machine to further reduce the discomfort of the injection.
+It is very safe and provided in most dental practices.
+Local anaesthetic injections, which are still used in combination with nitrous oxide, now see more consistent effectiveness, and some are practically painless.
+Nonetheless, the gas can be administered to further reduce any discomfort from the injection.

 The next type of sedation comes in the form of a pill or liquid that you take orally.
 This is called enteral sedation.
 Like local anaesthetics, oftentimes it is used in combination with nitrous oxide.
 You may still be awake, but not nervous about the dental work.

 General anaesthesia is a form of sedation by which you will be asleep for the entire procedure.
 It is practiced using drugs that are directly injected into a vein, along with the possible inhalation of a gaseous anesthetic.
-A thorough recovery time in the office may be required before leaving.
+A thorough recovery time in the surgery will be required before leaving.

 Training and Qualification